-- Competency Drivers which consider staff recruitment and retention, professional development, and educator feedback and evaluation.
+- Competency Drivers consider staff recruitment and retention, professional development, and educator feedback and evaluation.

-- Implementation Drivers which encourage administrators to use evidence-based practices, implementation fidelity, data-based decision making, and standards-based curriculum, instruction, and assessment.
+- Implementation Drivers that encourage administrators to use evidence-based practices, implementation fidelity, data-based decision making, and standards-based curriculum, instruction, and assessment.

-All together, we came up with the below visual demonstrating each of these components working together to built a multi-tiered system of support.
+Altogether, we came up with the below visual demonstrating each of these components working together to build a multi-tiered system of support.

 When all drivers are working in place together, we can create a system of support that allows both students and educators to be successful.